CesarLeoni/Therapeutic-Chatbot-Thesis/README.md

 ## 25.11.2024 05:17 - Chatbot able to transcript voice messages from Telegram

 ## 29.11.2024 10:43 - Chatbot able to have multiple conversations at once

+## 06.12.2024 01:49 - turbo model for whisper best suited for multilingual processing!